themptyone/SCNS-UCCS-Framework/src/UCCS-CORE/UCCS-CORE0000.md

 ### Elaboration
 The Universal Interaction Protocol (UIP) is the foundational mechanism for ensuring User Sovereignty across all UCCS protocols and AI interactions.
 Every significant action that creates or modifies a block of information must follow a strict, five-step control flow:
-* GENERATE: The AI agent creates the content for a discrete work unit.
+* *GENERATE:* The AI agent creates the content for a discrete work unit.
-* SUMMARIZE: The AI provides a concise, 1-3 line summary of what was just accomplished.
+* *SUMMARIZE:* The AI provides a concise, 1-3 line summary of what was just accomplished.
-* PREVIEW: The complete result is shown to the user for review.
+* *PREVIEW:* The complete result is shown to the user for review.
-* CONFIRM: The AI must pause and explicitly ask for user validation with the mandatory prompt: "Proceed?
+* *CONFIRM:* The AI must pause and explicitly ask for user validation with the mandatory prompt: "Proceed?
 (Y/N/Modify)".
-* ITERATE: Based on the user's response, the AI continues (Y), stops (N), or applies requested changes and repeats the loop (Modify).
+* *ITERATE:* Based on the user's response, the AI continues (Y), stops (N), or applies requested changes and repeats the loop (Modify).

-This protocol is enforced through "UIP Gates," which are mandatory checkpoints for user validation before any critical action can be completed.
+### *This protocol is enforced through "UIP Gates", which are mandatory checkpoints for user validation before any critical action can be completed.*
----

 ## Part 1: Architectural Framework & Design Principles